|

 I

-(we) don't really have "beliefs" in this
+(we) don't really have "beliefs" in

-by man :-) ).
+ever devised by man :-) ).

 We

-tend to agree that science is the most useful system
+tend to agree that science is the most useful

-yet devised for explaining the natural world.
-Skepticism
+system yet devised for explaining the natural

-isn't a belief system, rather it's a method of assessing
+world.
+Skepticism isn't a belief system, rather

-things you hear to decide if they are likely to be
+decide if they are likely to be true or not.
+You

-true or not.
-You could probably sum it up in a motto,
+could probably sum it up in a motto, "Don't

-"Don't believe, think."
+believe, think."

 Are